After-Shock/Cloudbox-wiki/Pushover.md

 1. `Ctrl-x`, `y`, and `enter` to save.

+Tip: If you have a Plexbox/Feederbox setup, you can create 2 different applications within Pushover specify "Plexbox Backup" and "Feederbox Backup" as their names.

 ## UnionFS Cleaner

 To have Pushover send you alerts every time a UnionFS Cleaner task starts and finishes, follow to steps below.